polterguy/micro/README.md

 Micro is a microscopic CSS and Ajax framework.
 It can be used stand alone as a pure CSS framework, but is also a perfect companion with [Phosphorus Five](https://github.com/polterguy/phosphorusfive).
 It was created because of Bootstrap being too big, and other smaller framework not having the necessary features.
-Most of the existing CSS framework were also too JavaScript centric - Including Bootstrap.
+Most of the existing CSS framework were also too JavaScript centric, including Bootstrap.
 Below is a screenshot of combining Micro with the Sea Breeze skin.

 ![alt screenshot](screenshots/screenshot-9.png)